 From innovative online teacher preparation (like the MAT online program) to preparing instructors of English as a Second Language, this concentration brings together the best research and brightest minds in the profession.

-Courses taught and research conducted within the teacher education concentration draw on educational psychology through its emphasis on learning theory as a lens for understanding student and teacher learning.
-Courses and research additionally make connections with Rossier’s K-12 policy concentration through its focus on the critical role that policy plays in K-12 urban teaching and the preparation of teachers for urban and other high-needs schools.
+Courses and research within the Teacher Education concentration use educational psychology and learning theory as a lens for understanding student and teacher learning.
+Teacher Education also intersects with USC Rossier’s K-12 Education Policy concentration through its focus on the critical role that policy plays in K-12 teaching in urban settings, and the preparation of teachers for high-needs schools.

-The groundbreaking online Master of Arts in Teaching program, was launched in 2009.
-This program blends the most cutting-edge technology with real-world in-classroom experience, and combines the finest USC-based teacher preparation faculty and curricula with the newest Web-based multimedia interactivity.
-The MAT online program is already a highly lauded success and has the potential to change the education landscape by putting better qualified teachers in greater numbers into high-need schools around the country and ultimately around the world.
+The groundbreaking Master of Arts in Teaching online program was launched in 2009.
+This program blends the most cutting-edge technology with real-world in-classroom experience, and combines the finest USC-based teacher preparation faculty and curricula with the newest web-based multimedia interactivity.
+The MAT online program is a highly lauded success and has the potential to change the education landscape by putting more qualified teachers in greater numbers into high-need schools around the country and ultimately around the world.

-Other masters level programs include, a Master of Science in Teaching English to Speakers of Other Languages (MS TESOL) which prepares graduates to work as teachers, curriculum specialists, and leaders of ESL/EFL programs in the U.S. and abroad.
+Other master’s programs include a Master of Science in Teaching English to Speakers of Other Languages (MS—TESOL) which prepares graduates to work as teachers, curriculum specialists, and leaders of ESL/EFL programs in the U.S. and abroad.